 It won't be in 2020.

-This idea that I could work across the aisle with my fellow Democrat racists, because as Harry just said, he was supporting legislation that was putting in those differences.
+This idea that I could work across the aisle with my fellow Democrat racists, because as Harry just said, he was supporting legislation that was putting in those differences, there's a difference between black and white and treating civil servants differently based on their race.

-I mean, I think a lot of those candidates, you can debate school busting all you want, whether it's but but Kamala Harris had this story, which was what about all the other little girls like me who didn't get this because of you, Joe Biden?
+But Kamala Harris had this story, which was, what about all the other little girls like me who didn't get this because of you, Joe Biden?

-So let me Harry, let me ask you this.
+So Harry, let me ask you this.

 Move away from that one.

-We go to the everything's free line, which is you know, education, health care.
+We go to the everything's free line, which is, you know, education, health care.

-What they're talking about doing on health care, getting away with doing away with private insurance.
+What they're talking about doing on health care, getting away with, doing away with private insurance, you had a, this is a real statistic, folks.

 This is the real amount.